Special Forces Support Group: Organisation

+Intelligence Corps personnel attached to the SFSG provide operational intelligence.

 The Royal Marines elements form approximately one platoon strength within each of A, B, and C Companies.
 The RAF Regiment also provide a platoon in B company and forward air controllers to direct close air support.
 The Support company comprises mortar, sniper, and patrol platoons.
 The Patrol platoon operates vehicles, including the Jackal.

 There is also a RAF Regiment CBRN unit assigned to the SFSG to provide specialised knowledge and capability to military and civilian agencies in detection and handling of chemical, biological, and radiological/nuclear weapons and materials.

 Uniform distinctions

 Members of the SFSG wear the cap badge and beret of their parent unit, however the unit's DZ Flash—a lightning bolt superimposed on a downwards pointing Excalibur—is worn on the right-hand sleeve.